 To ensure that the Preferred Owners Program members remain the best sources of decent, safe, and affordable housing for our voucher holders, the HACP has developed a process to renew an owner's participation in the Preferred Owners Program on a yearly basis.
 This process includes the above-mentioned training course and achieving at least an 85 percent (85%) pass rate for all annual HQS inspections conducted during the previous calendar year.
-If the owner's HQS inspection pass rate is below 85% they will enter a corrective action period of one (1) calendar year where they must bring all of their units to a 100% pass rate and provide evidence of completion of a second qualifying training course as described above.
+If the owner's HQS inspection pass rate is below 85% they will enter a corrective action period of one (1) calendar year where they must bring all their units to a 100% pass rate and provide evidence of completion of a second qualifying training course as described above.

-iii.
+- iii.
 Activity Status: The HACP continues to implement the Preferred Owners Program and recruit potential owners to participate.
 The number of new Preferred Owners was decreased to two (2) in FY 2023 due to the departure of the Landlord Support and Outreach Coordinator.
-All marketing efforts are on hold until a new Landlord Support and Outreach Coordinator is hired.
-In Fall 2021, the HACP received HUD Special Purpose Voucher waiver approval to utilize this implemented activity for its Emergency Housing Voucher and Mobility Demonstration Voucher programs.

-iv.
-Planned Non-Significant Changes: None.
+A new Landlord Support and Outreach Coordinator was hired in FY 2024.
+In fall 2021, the HACP received HUD Special Purpose Voucher waiver approval to utilize this implemented activity for its Emergency Housing Voucher and Community Choice (Mobility) Demonstration programs. - iv.
+Planned Non-Significant Changes: None. - v.
+Planned Changes to Metrics/Data Collection: None.
+Please see the metrics that the HACP intends to continue to use for this activity as follows: